MicrosoftDocs/biztalk-docs/his/core/specifying-sna-attributes-for-remote-environments1.md

 ---
 description: "Learn more about: Specifying SNA Attributes for Remote Environments"
-title: "Specifying SNA Attributes for Remote Environments1 | Microsoft Docs" ms.custom: ""
+title: "Specifying SNA Attributes for Remote Environments1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: f57034bb-5b40-4b2c-81a0-fdef348a491b
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Specifying SNA Attributes for Remote Environments
 To determine the attributes that are required by Transaction Integrator (TI) when you are creating a new remote environment, see your [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] configuration.
 To obtain the required attribute values, open Host Integration Server SNA Manager or contact your [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] system administrator.